vivaldy22/enigma_bank_api/README.md

 Don't forget to create a database, you can use one in the db.sql file

-Create a file called ".env" without quote
-The content is below
+Create a file called ".env" in the root directory without quote The content is below

 DB_USER={your mysql user} <br />